Forking in Short and Tame Abstract Elementary Classes: Getting Local Character

-This proposition was proven just from the definitions, without assuming any tameness or type shortness.
+Proposition \ref{heircoduality} was proven just from the definitions, without assuming any tameness or type shortness.
 If we assume even the weak symmetry $(S^*)$, then we have that nonforking and heiring are equivalent for models.
-Assuming full symmetry $(S)$ is enough to get the full implication in one direction.
+However, the goal is to show that they are equivalent for all Galois types.
+Assuming full symmetry $(S)$ is enough to get this implication in one direction.

 \begin{theorem} Suppose $\dnf$ satisfies $(S)$.
-If $p \in S(N)$ and $M \prec N$, then $p$ does not fork over $M$ holds implies $p$ is an heir over $M$. \end{theorem}
+If $p \in gS(N)$ and $M \prec N$, then $p$ does not fork over $M$ holds implies $p$ is an heir over $M$. \end{theorem}